 2. Mind the Timing

-Although content quality is by far the most important aspect of email marketing, there are many other things to keep an eye on in the process.
-Timing is one of those features that can strongly affect the success of your campaigns and SEO, respectively.
+Although content quality is by far the most important aspect of email marketing strategy, there are many other things to keep an eye on in the process.
+Timing is one of those features that can strongly affect the success of your email marketing automation and SEO, respectively.
 Not only does when you send your emails play a factor but also how often you send them.

-It’s not the same whether you send emails early in the morning or late in the evening.
+It’s not the same whether you send a promotional email about your new product early in the morning or late in the evening.
 Each target group has its own peculiarities and you have to take it into account if you want to improve open rates.
 For instance, business people usually check and read inbox messages early in the morning and late in the afternoon, so you should act accordingly.

 A study revealed that Tuesday is the day with the highest average open rates.
 At the same time, afternoon hours are good for open rates, while evening hours proved to generate the majority of clicks.
 Besides that, you need to pay attention to email frequency.

-You don’t want to burden subscribers with tons of messages every day.
-On the contrary, it is enough to send up to 5 emails a month.
+As an email marketer, you don’t want to burden your subscriber list with tons of messages every day.
+Doing so might cause them to unsubscribe.
+So on the contrary, it is enough to send up to 5 emails a month.
 You won’t bother customers this way, but you will keep reminding them of your website and probably inspire some of them to visit it.

 However, the general rule of thumb is for you to wait for 24-36 hours after the previous email.
 And why do you need to wait this long?